 - No distilled spirit has any sodium, gluten, cholesterol, carbohydrates, or fats of any kind.5

-- The actual alcohol content of a standard can of beer, glass of dinner wine, or distilled spirit is virtually identical.
-A breathalyzer can’t tell them apart.6
+- The actual pure alcohol content of a standard drink of a can of beer, glass of dinner wine, or distilled spirit is the same.
+It’s 0.6 of an ounce.6

 III.
 Bourbon Words & Terms